What Angel Investors Look for Before Backing a Startup

 7. Sensible Financial Plans and Smart Use of Capital

-Investors want clarity on how their money will be used.
+Investors seek transparency regarding the allocation of their funds.
 Realistic forecasts, clear milestones, and a reasonable burn rate build trust and credibility, all part of what angel investors look for when evaluating risk.

 Fundraising data shows well-managed businesses are significantly more likely to hit their next funding milestone.
 Financial realism reassures investors.